janikvonrotz/janikvonrotz.ch/content/post/2025-02-24-surive-american-techno-imperialism.md

   - /images/logo.png
 draft: true
 ---
 In my last post I explained [how to map a keyboard key in linux](/2025/02/24/map-keyboard-key/).
-In this post I want to give instructions on how to survive the *American techno-imperialism*.
+In this post I want to provide ideas on "How to survive the American techno-imperialism".

 <!--more-->